Constructs

 return 0;

-In this case the verification will succeed because it narrows the possible
+this case, the verification will succeed because it narrows the possible values

 #include <assert.h>